Arsanuos/linear-equation-solver/README.md

 * Muhammed Essam khamis
 * Mohamed Elsayed Helmy

-You can find a root finder with matlabe [here](https://github.com/Arsanuos/Root-Finder)
+You can find a root finder with matlab [here](https://github.com/Arsanuos/Root-Finder)